The Ultimate campervan itinerary for a kick-ass road trip around Portugal

 • Fragrant orange trees in full bloom

-• The ancient Roman Temple of Évora in beautiful Évora town
+• The ancient Roman Temple of Évora in the beautiful Évora

-• Sintra town and a fantastic Quinta da Regaleira estate
+• Sintra town and the fantastic Quinta da Regaleira estate

 • Boundless Atlantic waves